RayNieva/OrgWindowsDesktop/README.md

 =end

-The one point of emphasis that supports _automation_ that is very important:
+The one point of emphasis that supports my primary focus which is_automation_ that is very important:
 *"You won¡¦t become a good programmer by memorising code and algorithms.
 Programming is about thinking not about  remembering.
 You can have the best memory, but if you¡¦re not thinking for yourself you¡¦ll NEVER be a good  programmer i.e. we have computers and the internet to remember things for us, so there¡¦s no need for you to remember anything - you just need to know where and how to find the information you need."*

 Another quote based on *Getting Things Done* and interpreted by Author: Francisco Saez